rrc11111/data/README.md

 ## 🛠️ Installation

     Python 3, open3d, Numpy, Pandas, Scipy，pykinect_azure
+### NOKOV
+The XINGYING software should be running, calibrated, and configured for network streaming before starting the Python scripts.
+The "Catch - trigger" switch in the data broadcast panel enables, that is, the remote trigger function is enabled.
+The port is the broadcast port for XINGYING to send control commands, and the default port is 7061
 ## **example:**
 https://xingying3x-cn-docs.nokov.com/shi-si-ren-ti-mu-ban/yi-53-dian-ren-ti-tie-dian-ji-qi-gu-ge-shuo-ming
 Detailed Posting instructions can be found on this website.(If you have a nokov system you can also follow these instructions)